One of the Country’s Least Popular National Parks is Here in Minnesota

 But here's the thing: Voyageurs National Park isn't very popular-- at least when you look at the number of visitors the park hosted in 2021 (the last year from which NPS has data.)
-According to an NPS report issued this week, Voyageurs was ranked 50th out of 63 National Parks here in the U.S.
+According to an NPS report out last summer, Voyageurs was ranked 50th out of 63 National Parks here in the U.S.

 The report said Voyageurs hosted 243,042 visitors in 2021, which amounts to .26% of the total visitors to all National Parks.
 That's down from 2020, when Voyageurs hosted 263,091 visitors and ranked 43rd overall.

-Now, we should point out that the area in northern Minnesota around Voyageurs last year was besieged with dangerous several wildfires that closed roads and damaged property in that remote area during August and September.
+Now, we should point out that the area in northern Minnesota around Voyageurs was besieged with dangerous several wildfires that closed roads and damaged property in that remote area during August and September of 2021.
 The park even banned campfires at one point last summer, due to dangerous conditions brought on by that big drought that hit the state.

 So that might explain why attendance dropped in 2021.
 By comparison, the number-one ranked park, Great Smoky Mountains National Park, hosted 14,161,548 visitors, good for 15.35% of all National Park visitors last year!
 Zion, Yellowstone, Grand Canyon and Rocky Mountain National Parks rounded out the top five most-visited National Parks last year.

 While Minnesota may only have one National Park, as we mentioned, our state DOES have some incredible state parks.
 Keep scrolling to check them out!